daid/FFA-Disassembly/docs/part3.md

 Script opcode `$04` for example, is display message.
 And that's where all the text was comming from.
 Opcode '$00' was pretty clearly "end of script".

 Some opcodes where easy to find out what they did by just testing, like `$80` which makes the player step forwards.
 For every unknown opcode, I hacked it in the initial chase sequence script (using BGB's ability to edit the rom on the fly), and see how many opcodes after it are skipped.
+This gave me enough info to at least decode an unknown upcode with parameters.

-I also set out to write a [custom plugin](https://github.com/daid/FFA-Disassembly/blob/master/plugins/script.py) for the disassembler to decode these scripts.
+So I set out to write a [custom plugin](https://github.com/daid/FFA-Disassembly/blob/master/plugins/script.py) for the disassembler to decode these scripts.
 It evolved over time from something that decodes a few opcodes to a full decode, including IF statements and loops.

+Special thanks to marijnvdwerf, who noticed that all jumps in the code where always forward, and seemed to follow a strict IF/ELSE/ENDIF structure.
+Which is now what the actual disassembly contains, as it was a perfect fit.

 # Let there be scripts!